Faculty Biographies

 Staff photo

-Matthew Z. Dudley, PhD, MSPH, Co-Director of Epidemiology
+Matthew Z. Dudley, PhD, MSPH, Director of Epidemiology

 Dr. Dudley has experience conceptualizing and coordinating large multi-site research projects, designing and performing systematic literature reviews, developing and administering nationally representative surveys, and managing and analyzing large and complex datasets.
 He has also served as a consultant for international organizations such as the World Health Organization, the Brighton Collaboration, and the Coalition for Epidemic Preparedness Innovations.